pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    spin-wave with the origin centred at the :math:`[0,-1,1]` Bragg peak.

-The 1D cut below, generated by integrating over the :math:`\phi`-axis, shows the intensity distribution as a function of |Q|, i.e.  distance from the spin-wave centre:
+The 1D cut below, generated by further integrating over the :math:`\phi`-axis, shows the intensity distribution as a function of |Q|, i.e. the distance from the spin-wave centre:

 .. code-block:: matlab